 He has earned honors from Harvard Medical School/Spaulding Rehabilitation Hospital and Northwestern University.
-He is a member of the American Academy of Physical Medicine & Rehabilitation, Association of Academic Physiatrists, and American Association of Neuromuscular & Electrodiagnostic Medicine.
+He is a member of the American Academy of Physical Medicine & Rehabilitation and Association of Academic Physiatrists.

 Dr. Chou volunteers his time and expertise to help the members of his community optimize their musculoskeletal health.